AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 ## Step 3: Configure the Experiment panel {#configure}

-1. In CJA Workspace, drag the Experimentation panel into a project.
+1. In Customer Journey Analytics Workspace, drag the Experimentation panel into a project.

   ![experiment panel](assets/experiment.png)

    >[!IMPORTANT]
-   >If the necessary setup in CJA data views has not been completed, you will receive this message before you can proceed: "[!UICONTROL Please configure the experiment and variant dimensions in Data Views]".
+   >If the necessary setup in Customer Journey Analytics data views has not been completed, you will receive this message before you can proceed: "[!UICONTROL Please configure the experiment and variant dimensions in Data Views]".

 1. Configure the panel input settings.